SukkoPera/OpenKickstartSwitcherCDTV/README.md

 * If SW2 is HIGH, the 512 KB Kickstart image is selected, regardless of SW1.
 * If SW2 is LOW, SW1 controls which one of the two 256 KB images is enabled: LOW selects the first one, and HIGH selects the second one.

-Note that SW1/SW2 will both read as HIGH if left unconnected, so the 512 Kickstart will be selected if no switches are wired.
+As SW1/SW2 will both read as HIGH if left unconnected, the 512 Kickstart will be selected if no switches are wired.

+Note that you can fully ignore the A19 pad on the bottom side of the board, when using a 27C800 EPROM.

 #### 27C160
 With a 27C160 EPROM, the adapter supports up to 4x256 KB Kickstart images and 2x512 KB images.